Game 2 Box Score

 Harvey set the Loggers down 1-2-3 in the bottom of the fourth, coaxing three consecutive ground outs, before the Wildcats erupted with three runs in the fifth.
 A two-run homer by Lepp, her 11th of the season, made it 5-1, then Staci Doucette scored after Prestianni doubled down the left-field line.

 Linfield added to UPS’s misery with single run in the sixth.
-Jordan Mixsell singled to right-center, scoring pinch runner Rachelle Ridout (Sr., Montesano, Wash.) from second base.
+Jordan Mixsell singled to right-center, scoring pinch runner Rachelle Ridout from second base.

-Karina Paavola (Jr., Kelso, Wash.) torched the Loggers with a career-high 12 strikeouts on the way to her fifth shutout victory of the season.
+Karina Paavola (Sr., Kelso, Wash.) torched the Loggers with a career-high 12 strikeouts on the way to her fifth shutout victory of the season.

 Paavola (14-1) scattered three hits and one walk across six innings.